Nottingham Castle Caves

 The tunnel that led to Sir Roger’s downfall then became known as ‘Mortimer’s Hole’ and is so to this day.

-Our cave tours run at 12pm, 1pm, 2pm and 3pm every day that we are open*
+Our guided cave tours run at 12pm, 1pm, 2pm and 3pm every day we are open.
+Tours are priced at £5 per person [under 5s free].
+Tour admission prices are in addition to the normal admission fee to Nottingham Castle.

 Please be aware that the tour is strenuous with LOTS of steep steps.